 Sixth Form Curriculum

-The virtues of both of these courses and their grading structures have been widely recognised and very much appreciated by admissions tutors at British universities including Cambridge; Oxford; Imperial College, London and other prestigious universities in the Russell Group.
-In addition, the IB Diploma Programme benefits from significant widespread international recognition.
+The virtues of these courses and their grading structures have been widely recognised and are very much appreciated by admissions tutors at British universities including Cambridge, Oxford, Imperial and the other prestigious institutions in the Russell Group.
+Further to this, the IB Diploma Programme benefits from widespread international recognition.